NOVEMBER 26th SERVICE Passcode required: NH^YP*A2

 AM: For what else do the people of God pray?
 We invite those joining us via zoom to offer their prayers first.

-- Peace in Ukraine, Russia, Israel, and Palestine, and all in armed conflict
+- Peace in Ukraine, Russia, Israel, Palestine, and all in armed conflict

 - Women’s rights